MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSTransportOption.md

 You can also change the transport option settings by editing the values of the session configuration properties in the WSMan: drive.
 For more information, see WSMan Provider.

-The session configuration options represent the session values set on the "server-side," or receiving end of a remote connection.
+The session configuration options represent the session values set on the server-side, or receiving end of a remote connection.
-The "client-side," or sending end of the connection, can set session option values when the session is created, or when the client disconnects from or reconnects to the session.
+The client-side, or sending end of the connection, can set session option values when the session is created, or when the client disconnects from or reconnects to the session.
 Unless stated otherwise, when the setting values conflict, the client-side values take precedence.
 However, the client-side values cannot violate maximum values and quotas set in the session configuration.

-Without parameters, New-PSTransportOption generates a transport option object with null values for all of the options.
+Without parameters, New-PSTransportOption generates a transport option object that has null values for all of the options.
 If you omit a parameter, the object has a null value for the property that the parameter represents.
-A null value has no effect on the session configuration.
+A null value does not affect the session configuration.

 For more information about session options, see New-PSSessionOption.
 For more information about session configurations, see about_Session_Configurations (http://go.microsoft.com/fwlink/?LinkID=145152).

-This cmdlet is introduced in Windows PowerShell 3.0.
+This cmdlet was introduced in Windows PowerShell 3.0.

 ## EXAMPLES

-### Example 1
+### Example 1: Generate a default transport option
 ```
 PS C:\>New-PSTransportOption
 ProcessIdleTimeoutSec           :